 You can use a trellis to support indeterminate tomato plants, but tall stakes are also an option.
 You can learn more about how to support tomato plants in my article here.

-Now you have a list of indeterminate tomato varieties for reference.
-You also know the difference between determinate and indeterminate tomatoes.
+Now you have a solid list of indeterminate tomato varieties for reference – it should help you to get started with this year’s garden.
+You also know the difference between determinate and indeterminate tomatoes (and also what semi-determinate tomatoes are).

 I hope you found this article helpful.
 If so, please share it with someone who can use the information.